Belarusian Latin alphabet: Use

-Łacinka was used in the Belarusian area from the 16th century.
+The Ruthenian language, from which modern Belarusian originates, was originally written in the Cyrillic script.
+However, beginning in the 16th century, it came to be written in the Latin script as well, and the same practice was subsequently applied to some early writings in Belarusian.
+This is the origin of Łacinka.
 After the annexation of the Belarusian territory by the Russian Empire, Łacinka was completely banned by the Russian authorities during 1859-1905 in order to facilitate the switch to the Cyrillic script and preferably to the Russian language.
 This ban ended in 1905, resulting in the active concurrent use of both Łacinka and the Belarusian Cyrillic script in numerous books and newspapers until the 1930s.
 Though during the time of the occupation of the western part of Belarus by the German Empire in 1914-1918, the Łacinka script was the only one allowed to be studied on the "native language" lessons because the Cyrillic script was banned there.

 Nowadays Łacinka is used occasionally in its current form by certain authors, groups and promoters in the Naša Niva weekly, the ARCHE journal, and some of the Belarusian diaspora press on the Internet.

 The system of romanisation in the Łacinka is phonological rather than orthographical, and thus certain orthographic conventions must be known.
 For instance, the Łacinka equivalent to Cyrillic е can be je or ie, depending on its position in a word.
 Also, there is no soft sign in Łacinka; palatalisation is instead represented by a diacritic on the preceding consonant.